 The Bank of New York Mellon, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
-Each ADS will represent shares (or a right to receive shares) deposited with The Hongkong and Shanghai Banking Corporation Limited, as custodian for the depositary in Hong Kong.
+Each 25 ADSs will represent one share (or a right to receive one share) deposited with The Hongkong and Shanghai Banking Corporation Limited, as custodian for the depositary in Hong Kong.
 Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
-The deposited shares together with anyother securities, cash or other property held by the depositary are referred to as the deposited securities.
+The deposited shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
 The depositary's office at which the ADSs will be administered is located at 101 Barclay Street, New York, New York 10286.
 The Bank of New York Mellon's principal executive office is located at 225 Liberty Street, New York, New York 10286.